GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_AV1_API.md

 Region of importance (ROI) feature provides a way to specify the relative importance of the macroblocks in the video frame.
 Encoder will further adjust the bits allocation among code blocks based on the importance, on top of the base rate control decisions.
 More important blocks will be encoded with relatively better quality.

 The ROI map can be attached to the input frame on a per frame basis.
 Currently, the ROI map can only use system memory.
-The ROI map includes the importance values of each 64x64 CTB, ranging from `0` to `10`, stored in 32bit unsinged format.
+The ROI map includes the importance values of each 64x64 SB, ranging from `0` to `10`, stored in 32bit unsinged format.
 Refer to SimpleROI sample application for further implementation details.

+#### 2.2.5 Encoder Statistics Feedback

+If an application sets the `AMF_VIDEO_ENCODER_AV1_STATISTICS_FEEDBACK` flag on for an input picture, the encoder will feedback to the application statistics for this specific picture.
+After the encoding ends, the application can retrieve by name the specific statistic(s) it is interested in.
+The supported encoder statistics are listed in Table A-3.

-#### 2.2.5 SVC Properties
+#### 2.2.6 SVC Properties

 Scalable Video Coding (SVC) is enabled by setting `AMF_VIDEO_ENCODER_AV1_NUM_TEMPORAL_LAYERS` to a value that is greater than `1`. `AMF_VIDEO_ENCODER_AV1_NUM_TEMPORAL_LAYERS` is a dynamic property and can be changed at any time during an encoding session.
 To ensure proper support, `AMF_VIDEO_ENCODER_AV1_MAX_NUM_TEMPORAL_LAYERS` needs to be set before initializing the encoder to a value that is not smaller than the number of temporal layers.
 As an example, the maximum number of temporal layers shall be set to `4` if the number of temporal layers will be changed from `3` to `4` in an encoding session.
 The maximum number of temporal layers supported by the encoder can be queried from the encoder capabilities before initializing the encoder.